The Facts About Electromagnetic Interference (EMI)

 EMI and Gasket Design

-- Gaskets are designed to seal the joints between mating surfaces that in turn prevent forcible penetration of the joint or seam.
+- Gaskets are manufactured typically to seal the joints between mating surfaces that in turn prevent forcible penetration of the joint or seam.

 - Gaskets not only have to prevent fluids, vapors, and gasses from penetrating through but also EMI energy.